 Undersell & Overdeliver

 When you DO accept a form of collaboration, be clear with deliverables, but don’t put all your eggs in one basket.
 Stand out from the others and be original.
-If you agree on a post and promotion, add a video clip as a form of social promotion.
+If you agree with a post and promotion, add a video clip as a form of social promotion.
 It showcases your other abilities and opens the opportunity to work with you again.
 Just make sure whatever you’re delivering is quality work.

 Collaboration Over Competition – Network!